-A stockholder giving a proxy has the power to revoke it at any time prior to its exercise by any of the following methods: (i) by delivering a written revocation or properly executed proxy bearing a later date to the Company's Corporate Secretary received at the Company's principal office, 2815 Second Avenue, Suite 100, Seattle, Washington 98121, no later than the last business day prior to the date of the Annual Meeting; or (ii) if the stockholder attends the Annual Meeting in person, by delivering a written revocation to an inspector of election at the Annual Meeting will not, in itself, constitute revocation of a previously granted proxy.
+A stockholder giving a proxy has the power to revoke it at any time prior to its exercise by any of the following methods: (i) by delivering a written revocation or properly executed proxy bearing a later date to the Company's Corporate Secretary received at the Company's principal office, 2815 Second Avenue, Suite 100, Seattle, Washington 98121, no later than the last business day prior to the date of the

+Annual Meeting; or (ii) if the stockholder attends the Annual Meeting in person, by delivering a written revocation to an inspector of election at the Annual Meeting or voting by ballot at the Annual Meeting.
+Attendance at the Annual Meeting will not, in itself, constitute revocation of a previously granted proxy.